The Xometry app works best with JavaScript enabled!

 7. 7000 Series (Zinc)

-Another category of aluminum alloy is the 7000 series.
-It is a heat-treatable alloy involving zinc with smaller amounts of copper, magnesium, and other elements.
-It has high strength, good toughness, and excellent fatigue resistance.
-The alloys are used in aircraft and aerospace applications, as well as in high-performance sporting goods.
-This type also strongly resists corrosion and can be welded, although care must be taken to avoid cracking.
+7000 Series: This is a heat-treatable alloy with zinc and smaller amounts of copper, magnesium, and other elements.
+It has high strength, good toughness, and fatigue and corrosion resistance.
+These alloys are used in aircraft and aerospace, as well as in high-performance sporting goods.
+They can be welded, but care is needed to avoid cracking.

 Table 1: Physical Properties of Aluminum Alloys